 That includes being the lead reporter sat just a few metres away from Charles and Diana during their wedding at St Paul’s Catherdral and a similar role for Diana’s funeral at Westminster Abbey.

-As a member of the Parliamentary Press Lobby, I’ve covered several general election campaigns – I was standing opposite the door of No 10 when Tony Blair walked in for the first time as Prime Minister – and helped lead MEN Media coverage at Westminster of the MPs’ expenses scandal.
+As a member of the Parliamentary Press Lobby for 30 years, I covered several general election campaigns – I was standing opposite the door of No 10 when Tony Blair walked in for the first time as Prime Minister – and helped lead MEN Media coverage at Westminster of the MPs’ expenses scandal.

 And, sadly, arrived very early at the hospital when, then, Labour leader John Smith died.

 Having interviewed him at Lambeth Palace before his departure for Beirut, I covered the story of Terry Waite’s near five year Middle East captivity and was at a very wet and windy RAF Lyneham to witness his eventual return and memorable speech in a chilly aircraft hangar.

 Not forgetting decades of covering all things Myra Hindley, London bombings from IRA to 7/7, many Old Bailey trials, starting with the Yorkshire Ripper, hundreds of High Court cases, the Queen Mother’s funeral, George Best’s life and times (the morning after that Wogan interview was just one of many memorable moments), Eric Cantona’s seagulls and trawler (both the copy-taker and newsdesk thought I’d gone mad), the World Darts Final and countless other highlights not involving giant trays of lager.

 Now I am a freelance, still as fascinated by what I do as the day I started.

 You can read an August 2016 interview with me here.(website currently being updated)